hortonworks/cloudbreak/README.md

 ## Debug

 If you want to have more detailed output set the `DEBUG` env variable to non-zero:

 ```
 DEBUG=1 cbd some_command
 ```

 You can also use the `doctor` command to diagnose your environment:

 ```
 cbd doctor
 ```

 ## Update

-The tool is capable of upgrade itself:
+The tool is capable to upgrade itself to a newer version.

 ```
 cbd update
 ```

-## Core Containers
+## Core Cloudbreak Containers

 - **uaa**: OAuth Identity Server
-- cloudbreak
+- cloudbreak - the Cloudbreak app
-- persicope
+- persicope - the Periscope app
-- uluwatu
+- uluwatu - Cloudbreak UI
-- sultans
+- sultans - user management

 ## System Level Containers

 - consul: Service Registry
-- registrator: automatically registers/deregisters containers into consul
+- registrator: automatically registers/deregisters containers into Consul

 ## Contribution